 What is Signal?
 How does it work?

-Certain Signal processes data from your events in real-time, passing it from Certain Platform to your instance of Salesforce.
+- Signal passes data from Certain Platform to Salesforce.

-This real-time integration empowers sales and marketing teams to take intelligent, prompt action on the right event data.
+- This real-time integration enables sales and marketing teams to take prompt action on the right event data.

 Prerequisites